-"David informed me that he had changed the orchestrations of the last part of the song, Celine tells.
-I had to sing a little higher, until a F# which almost reached the limit of my voice.
-The worst was that he wanted me to hold this note during several times...
+"David informed me that he changed the orchestrations of the last part of the song, Celine tells.
+I had to sing a little higher, until a F# that almost reached the limit of my voice.
+The worst was that he wanted me to hold this note during several seconds...
 I knew that I couldn't do it more than two recordings without risking to break my voice.

-The day of the recording, Rene and I quarrelled, for a mere nothing...
+The day of the recording, Rene and I quarrelled, for a mere trifle...
 He decided not to acompany me to the studio.
 I left all by myself, to the Record Plant (in Los Angeles), where I found a rather cold, condescending, almost contemptuous David Foster...
-While the technicians were finishing to put the orchestra tracks, I was bothering myself.
+While the technicians were finishing to put the orchestra tracks, I was going around in circles.
 I think that David was delaying everything on purpose...
-At one point, innocently, he told me: 'If you don't manage...
-I could ask it to Whitney.'.
+At one point, innocently, he told me: "If you don't manage...
+I could ask it to Whitney".
 Whitney Houston was recording on this day in the nearby studio...